vienvu89/VTCameraPreviewView/README.md

 ## Usage

 You can put view from xib and make class is this class.
-And set camera `isFront` or not.
+And set camera `isFront = yes or no` .
 Done!

 Or